 - If cost-per-click (CPC)

-- Create a whitelist with sites garnering your desired CPC and/or a blocklist with inventory that’s outside of your desired CPC range.
+- Create a preferred list with sites garnering your desired CPC and/or a block list with inventory that’s outside of your desired CPC range.

 - Optimize toward supply vendors that are garnering your desired CPC.